Derwentside College

 Derwentside College is a further education college based in Consett, County Durham, England.
 It is the major provider of vocational post-16 education and training in the former district of Derwentside.

 The Principal and Chief Executive is Chris Todd, who took over from Karen Redhead in 2019.

 The college's inspection report in 1997 summarised its history as: "Derwentside College was established as a tertiary college in 1986 following the decision of Durham Local Education Authority (LEA) to bring together the activities of Consett Technical College and the sixth forms of five local schools".

+The college is part of the Durham Learning Alliance with Durham University, New College Durham, East Durham College and Bishop Auckland College.